pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 Impulse design is really easy thanks to edge impulse.
 First, you need to create impulse.
 You will select processing block and learning block.
-The processing block will help you to generate features, and the learning block is actually your model.
+The processing block will help you to generate features, and the learning block is the classification model.

 <div class="fig figcenter fighighlight">
   <img src="/assets/tinyml_images/impulse_design.PNG" width="80%">